BytePane

 Test Your Regex Patterns

 Stop guessing whether your regex works.
-Paste your pattern and test string into our Regex Tester for instant matching with highlighted results, group extraction, and flag support.
+Paste your pattern and test string into our Regex Tester for instant matching with highlighted results, group extraction, and full flag support — no installation required.

 Open Regex Tester